SeuOtto/portfolio-artesanal/ds-portfolio-artesanal.md

 ### Resumo visual das categorias

 ```
  1. Licores              →  Dourado                #C9A84C
  2. Bitters e Amaros     →  Âmbar escuro           #A0622A
  3. Cordiais             →  Terracota              #C4632A
  4. Xaropes              →  Verde-salva            #6A9E52
+ 5. Coulis               →  Vermelho tijolo        #B04A3A
+ 6. Shrubs e Ácidos      →  Âmbar-mel              #9A6E30
-5. Vermutes         →  Vinho rosado   #8B3A5A
+ 7. Vermutes             →  Vinho rosado           #8B3A5A
-6. Fermentados      →  Ocre verde     #7A8C5A
+ 8. Fermentados          →  Ocre verde             #7A8C5A
-7. Extratos         →  Roxo profundo  #6B5A8A
+ 9. Extratos             →  Roxo profundo          #6B5A8A
-8. Drinks           →  Azul-petróleo  #3A7A8A
+10. Espumas              →  Azul-ardósia           #7A8E9A
-9. Refrigerantes    →  Verde-água     #4A9A7A
+11. Sodas                →  Verde-água             #4A9A7A
 ```

 ---